muralidhar-nalabothula/PurcellCpp/README.md

 ```
-Now the linked libpurcell.so can be linked:
+Now include the "purcell.h" in your code and link the compiled libpurcell.so library:
 for example: to compile the main program:
 ```
 g++ -O3 main.cpp -L. -lpurcell -o purcell.exe